Mahabharata: The dice game

-Shakuni, Duryodhana's uncle, now arranges a dice game, playing against Yudhishthira with loaded dice.
+Shakuni, Duryodhana's uncle, now arranges a dice game, playing on behalf of Duryodhana against Yudhishthira with loaded dice.
 In the dice game, Yudhishthira loses all his wealth, then his kingdom.
 Yudhishthira then gambles his brothers, himself, and finally his wife into servitude.
-The jubilant Kauravas insult the Pandavas in their helpless state and even try to disrobe Draupadi in front of the entire court, but Draupadi's disrobe is prevented by Krishna, who miraculously make her dress endless, therefore it couldn't be removed.
+The jubilant Kauravas insult the Pandavas in their helpless state and even try to disrobe Draupadi in front of the entire court, but disrobing of Draupadi is prevented by Krishna, who miraculously make her dress endless.

 Dhritarashtra, Bhishma, and the other elders are aghast at the situation, but Duryodhana is adamant that there is no place for two crown princes in Hastinapura.
-Against his wishes Dhritarashtra calls for another dice game.
-The Pandavas are required to go into exile for 12 years, and in the 13th year, they must remain hidden called as Agyaata Vaasa.
-If they are discovered by the Kauravas in the 13th year of their exile, then they will be forced into exile for another 12 years.
+Against his wishes Dhritarashtra calls for another dice game which the Pandavas lost again.
+Pandavas are required to go into exile for 12 years, under the condition of remaining incognito (Agyaata Vaasa) in the 13th year.
+If they are discovered by the Kauravas in the 13th year of their exile, then they would be forced into exile for another 12 years.